Back to California

 Defense of California: Military Entry Rules

-The bill makes it illegal for military personnel from other states to enter California without the Governor's permission and sets penalties for breaking this rule.
+The bill prohibits military personnel from other states, territories, or districts from entering California to perform military duty or law enforcement functions without the Governor's permission and sets penalties for violations.

 What This Bill Does

-• Prohibits military personnel from another state, territory, or district from entering California to perform military duty or law enforcement functions without the permission of the Governor.
+• Prohibits military personnel from another state, territory, or district from entering California to perform military duty or law enforcement functions without the Governor's permission.

-• Sets fines up to $10,000 and imprisonment as punishment for violating this prohibition.
+• Sets fines of up to $10,000 and possible imprisonment as punishment for violating this prohibition.

 Who It Names or Affects

-• Military personnel from other states who want to enter California.
+• Military personnel from other states who want to enter California to perform military duty or law enforcement functions.

-• The Governor of California who must give permission for military entry.
+• The Governor of California who must give permission for such entries.

 Terms To Know